rdiez/Tools/MountWindowsShares/README.txt

 Script templates to help mount Windows network file shares:

-- mount-windows-shares-sudo.sh uses the traditional 'mount' method.
+- mount-windows-shares-sudo.sh uses the traditional 'sudo mount' method.

   You need to enter your root password every time.
   You could use 'setuid' instead, but then you would have to think about possible security risks.

+  Run with option "sudoers" in order to generate entries suitable for config file /etc/sudoers, so that you do not need to type your sudo password every time.
+  Look at my nopassword-sudo.sh script in order to edit sudoers comfortably.

   Many Linux kernels have problems with SMB mounts.
 After a period of inactivity, CIFS connections are severed, and automatic reconnections often do not